Nicholk/How-to-Create-an-App-using-Covisint-Developer-Portal/README.md

 3.0 How to Access the SDK

 The SDK will allow client access to the API at the endpoint.
-Key features of the Covisint Developer Solution Center include having the ability to build portlets, self-service deployments, instance management, logging/debugging, and monitoring within the solution, by selecting “new application”, identify the application name and description and “save” allowing customization of an application based upon requirement.
+Some of the key features of the Covisint Developer Solution Center include, but not limited to, having the ability to build portlets, self-service deployments, instance management, logging/debugging, and monitoring within the solution.
+Within the Solution Center, selecting “new application”, identify the application name and description and “save”, grants customization of an application based upon requirement.
 The Covisint SDK dependencies file are available in the library on the Developer Portal.
-You must create a solution instance in order to add applications that will provide the secret access The AppID, ClientID, and the client secret button will appear.
+A solution instance must be created in order to proceed to add applications that will provide the secret access.
+The AppID, ClientID, and the client secret button will appear.
 The Class will populate the portlet by default.
-The SDK client (i.e. Person SDK, Service SDK, etc.) endpoint is created with Covisint API.
+The SDK client endpoint is created with Covisint API.

 For more information: https://github.com/Covisint/samples/tree/master/http-api-clients

 3.1 How to deploy the instance
 Nodes are an open-source cross-platform runtime environment for developing web applications written in JavaScript.
 Nodes implement programming for web application in JavaScript by allowing reuse of service models and interfaces between client-side and server-side.
-When deploying release, there is only one required runtime node per instance granting the runtime node of that instance to run a copy of the application in its original format.
+When deploying release, there is only one required runtime node per instance needed to grant the runtime node of that instance in order to run a copy of the application in its original format.
+To access the instance for deployment:

 	Click the Solutions tab.
 	On the left panel of the Solution Center, click Solutions.
 A list of all the solutions for your company that have    access to the solution center will be displayed.